Go to the Staff section

 1. The Articles of Government grant the Academic Board responsibility for the procedures for the award of qualifications and honorary academic titles (paragraph 3.4(a)).
 These regulations describe the way in which the Academic Board, subject to the overall responsibility of the Board of Governors, has agreed to proceed to confer awards to recognise relevant achievements honorifically.
 While regularly and normally referred to as “Honorary Degrees” such awards are made using the same powers as degrees conferred following examination and assessment.
-2. All staff, students, governors and the Chancellor are eligible to submit nominations throughout the year for Honorary Degrees.
+2. All staff, students, governors, alumni and the Chancellor are eligible to submit nominations throughout the year for Honorary Degrees.
 3. Nominations for the award of honorary degrees will be considered by the Honorary Conferments Committee (HCC), which is chaired by the Vice-Chancellor.
 The HCC is granted delegated authority, from the Academic Board and the Board of Governors, to approve nominations.
 The HCC will prepare an annual report of approved nominations for receipt by the Academic Board and the Board of Governors.
 4. Nominees for Honorary Degrees must demonstrate one or more of the following:

 5. In addition, nominees must demonstrate a relevance to the work of the University, which may include, for example, a close alignment with the University’s guiding principles and strategic objectives or an active engagement in the business of the University.
 6. Nominations for serving politicians, current members of the Board of Governors, current staff or from any individual on their own behalf will not be considered.
 If a former staff member or Governor is nominated, this information must be included on the nomination form.
 7. Formal submissions must be on the University’s Honorary Degrees Nomination form (Appendix 1) together with a brief biography and a supporting statement from the proposer indicating how the nominee meets the University’s formal requirements.
 Nominations will not normally be accepted without the support of the proposer’s PVC Dean or Director (where applicable).
 8. Once the completed form has been submitted, the HCC will consider the nomination and aim to make a decision within ten working days.
 The HCC will either decide that: